callstack/byorg-ai/docs/src/docs/core/system-prompt.md

 # System Prompt

-`createApp` function requires a `systemPrompt` fuction to work properly.
+The `createApp` function requires a `systemPrompt` function to operate correctly.
-System prompt is a string with "initial" description of situation for AI.
+The system prompt is a string that provides an "initial" description of the situation for the AI.
-It should contain information like Assistant personality, name, purpose and available tools.
+It should include details such as the assistant's personality, name, purpose, and available tools.
-System prompt can also contain dynamic values like current date or hour.
+The system prompt can also incorporate dynamic values like the current date or time.
-You can think about system prompt as your Assistant 'personality' and guidelines.
+Think of the system prompt as your assistant's "personality" and guidelines

 ## Why a function?

-Byorg requires a function for generating a system prompt, because each message can require a different system prompt.
+Byorg requires a function to generate the system prompt because each message might need a different prompt.
-Thanks to this, you can implement your own logic for changing system prompt in run time.
+This allows you to implement custom logic to modify the system prompt at runtime.

 ## Example

-Here is an example that will add current date and user's name to conversation.
+Here is an example that adds the current date and the user's name to the conversation:

 ```js
 export const systemPrompt = (context: RequestContext): Promise<string> | string => {